Magento 2 (Adobe Commerce) Pricing Explained

 Let’s do the same calculation for the upper bound: $125,000 + $15,000 + $500×12 + $20 + $1,000 + $25Mx0.02 + $100x10x12 = $659,020, where your additional costs associated with the development and maintenance are $534,020.

-As you can see, the cost of running a Magento website on Adobe Commerce varies between $48,240 and $534,020 per year, depending on the gross merchandise value and other factors.
+As you can see, the cost of running a Magento website on Adobe Commerce On-Premise varies between $48,240 and $534,020 per year, depending on the gross merchandise value and other factors.
 You need to do your own calculations to figure out the exact budget for your project.

 Note that our calculations exclude marketing costs and money necessary to purchase goods and pay salaries.